SaiEru/servicehive/README.md

 | **POST** | `/api/swap-request` | Request a swap between two slots |
 | **POST** | `/api/swap-response/:id` | Accept or reject a swap request |

+## Assumptions
+Users cannot have overlapping events in their own calendars.
+Only events marked as **SWAPPABLE** are visible to other users in the marketplace.
+A swap request can only be made if both selected slots are currently **SWAPPABLE**.